kwur/new-kwur-site/_posts/2009-05-27-in-memoriam-jay-bennett.md

 ---
 <div class="pf-content">
   <p>
     <span style="font-family: times new roman;">Most of you are probably aware by now that Jay Bennett, formerly of Wilco, passed away this weekend.
-Bennett&#8217;s people sent out what I thought was a really nice email, remarking on his life, his passions, and also his troubles with his former band mates.
-I&#8217;ve decided to post it to the blog:</span>
+Bennett’s people sent out what I thought was a really nice email, remarking on his life, his passions, and also his troubles with his former band mates.
+I’ve decided to post it to the blog:</span>
   </p>

   <p>
     <span style="font-family: times new roman; font-weight: bold;font-size:85%;" >Our good friend Jay Walter Bennett left us this weekend.
 As news hits the wires so instantaneously these days, we thought it was important to share some thoughts about our friend and brother before any rumors got out of hand.</p>

     <p>
       First, let it be known that Jay was in a really good place these past few years.
-He had returned to the area he loved&#8211;the “Twin Cities,” Champaign-Urbana&#8211;and resurrected his studio, Pieholden Suite Sound, with the assistance of many dear friends and allies.
+He had returned to the area he loved–the “Twin Cities,” Champaign-Urbana–and resurrected his studio, Pieholden Suite Sound, with the assistance of many dear friends and allies.
 Jay had been busy making music.
 He recently had released an intimate record entitled “Whatever Happened I Apologize,” and he was looking forward to wrapping up his new work, “Kicking at the Perfumed Air.”
 Proud of finishing a trilogy of records, including “Bigger Than Blue,” “The Beloved Enemy,” and “The Magnificent Defeat,” Jay loved the balanced yet ironic album titles.
 He was also looking forward to engineering and releasing Titanic Love Affair’s previously unreleased record, as well as starting work on “The Palace at 4 a.m.
 Part II,” the follow-up to his post-Wilco debut with Edward Burch.
 “Jay the Academic” had also reemerged, pursuing his umpteenth degree at the University of Illinois, and he was thrilled to be t aking graduate classes again.
     </p>

     <p>